Disappointment Islands: Administration

 Administratively Tepoto Island belongs to the commune of Napuka, while Puka-Puka has its own commune.

 History

 The western Disappointment Islands, Tepoto and Napuka, were colonized by voyagers from the neighboring Tuamotus, but Puka-Puka was colonized by settlers from the Marquesas Islands, several hundred kilometres to the northeast.

 The first European to see these islands was Ferdinand Magellan in his 1520 expedition to the Philippines and the Spice Islands.
-He called them the "Unfortunate Islands" (Islas Infortunadas) because his sailors could not find a water source there from which to replenish, while en route to the Philippine Islands.
+He called them the "Unfortunate Islands" (Ilhas Desafortunadas) because his sailors could not find a water source there from which to replenish, while en route to the Philippine Islands.

 Further European contact with Napuka Atoll only took place again two centuries later, in 1765, with British explorer John Byron.
 He named Napuka and Tepoto "Disappointment Islands" because he found the natives to be hostile toward him.
 The islands were also visited by the United States Exploring Expedition in 1839.